GetShortstack/docs/docs/typehints.md

 # Python Type Hints

 Python added optional type hints in 3.6+.
-Shortstack endpoints highly leverage typehints, which you can see in JSON params section.
+Brev endpoints highly leverage typehints, which you can see in JSON params section.

 By typing the NewUser class, we're able to automatically match fields from an incoming JSON body, so your function only has to deal with the incoming `newUser` parameter.